worakritsoo/svelte-ionic/README.md

 Also published as web app: https://ionicsvelte.firebaseapp.com

+NEW FEATURE: click to view source!
+For all components (except tab) you can click the lower right source button to view the source and copy/paste in your app.
+If you use fullscreen view, the menu will be a sidepanel instead of a hamburger!

 Features (vision/realised)
 - All Ionic Framework UI components (99% done)
 - Run as SPA (100% done) - Router via "svelte-routing" repo